-Your travel to Germany
+Travelling to Germany

-Please find more information on all booking option of the Deutsche Bahn, payment methods, ticket exchange and refund as well as your passenger rights here.
+Please find more information on all booking options of the Deutsche Bahn, including payment methods, ticket exchanges and refunds as well as your passenger rights here.

-Costs of living
+Accommodation and costs of living

+This chart gives a general overview of the costs of living in Hamm.
 Please note that these are very rough estimates.

-Accommodation: Your accommodation can cost around 250 to 350 Euros per month, depending upon the single or double occupancy.
+Accommodation: Your accommodation can cost around 250 to 380 Euros per month, depending upon the single or double occupancy.